kirillsmirnov1/unity-utils/README.md

 ### EnumExtensions

 `T Next<T>(this T src) where T : Enum` returns next enum element.
 For last element returns first one.

-## Saves

-Call `DateChecker.CheckSaveDate(DateTime)` to check if any amount of days passed since date in question.
-If that is so, `DateChecker.LoadOnNewDateCallback` will be invoked.
-If not — `DateChecker.LoadOnSameDateCallback`.

-With `SaveIO` you can write (and read) objects as JSON strings to (from) persistentDataPath.